 This is the question that answers whether or not your equivalent of a new “lobster-shell” has grown back.
 How thick is your skin?
 How realistic is your future vision?
 How okay are you emotionally?
 How renewed and determined is your spirit?

 This is not the tell-them-what-they-want-to-hear section.
-It’s the question that brings clarity to the fact that you’ve gone through the transition stages and are, indeed, ready for a new and successful beginning.
+This question brings clarity to the fact that you have gone through the transition stages and are, indeed, ready for a new and successful beginning.
 See my article, “Coming to Terms with Change: Letting Go”.